Introduction: Introduction to 3D Modeling and 3D Printing

 - Make sure what you wanted to create that depends on you, there are basically two primary factors for the considerations

-- Engineering based 3d modelling (Manufacture quality)
+- Engineering based 3d modeling (Manufacture quality)

-- Creative modelling (Art type)
+- Creative modeling (Art type)

-Engineering based 3d modelling
+Engineering based 3d modeling

 - Make notes of the part which you need to model, make a rough sketch with the dimensions in the paper.

-- Start drawing the things in the software and extrude in the 3d space and thus it will be made as a 3d model and you can just export the file in the stl format for 3d printing and load it into the 3d printer to print.
+- Start drawing the things in the software and extrude in the 3d space and thus it will be made as a 3d model and you can just export the file in the STL format for 3d printing and load it into the 3d printer to print.

 IN THIS I AM GOING TO SHARE ABOUT THE ENGINEERING BASED 3D MODELLING..... without wasting much time lets move to the first section...!!

-this is the video version of this instructables you may follow it in the youtube https://www.youtube.com/timedtext_video?v=UNyMw59gKoI
+this is the video version of this Instructables you may follow it in the youtube https://www.youtube.com/timedtext_video?v=UNyMw59gKoI

 Step 1: Video Tutorial of This Instructable in Youtube